april-tools/sos-npcs/README.md

-# Subtractive Mixture Models via Squaring: Representation and Learning
+# Sum of Squares Circuits

-This repository contains the code for reproducing the experiments of the paper [_"Subtractive Mixture Models via Squaring: Representation and Learning"_](https://openreview.net/forum?id=xIHi5nxu9P), which has been accepted at ICLR 2024.
+This repository contains the code for reproducing the experiments of the paper [_"Sum of Squares Circuits"_].

-We show how to effectively represent and learn a generic class of (deep) mixture models encoding subtractions of probability distributions, called _squared non-monotonic PCs_ (NPC<sup>2</sup>s), and theoretically prove they can be exponentially more expressive than addition-only mixture models.

 ## Project Structure